espressif/esp-faq/docs/en/application-solution/artificial-intelligence.rst

 --------------

-Do the model files of `ESP-DL <https://github.com/espressif/esp-dl>`_ support being placed on the SD card?
+Do the model files of `ESP-SKAINET <https://github.com/espressif/esp-skainet>`_ support being placed on the SD card?
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   - Support.